felpst/ai-prospecting/README-LLM-INTEGRATION.md

 # LLM Integration for Company Enrichment

 This document explains the implementation of the LLM (Large Language Model) integration for company data enrichment.
-The system uses Anthropic's Claude models to generate comprehensive company summaries based on scraped web content.
+The system uses OpenAI models to generate comprehensive company summaries based on scraped web content.

 ## Features

-- **Robust LLM Integration**: Seamless integration with Anthropic's Claude API
+- **Robust LLM Integration**: Seamless integration with OpenAI API
 - **Advanced Prompt Engineering**: Structured prompts that optimize for factual summaries
 - **LinkedIn Support**: Special handling for companies with only LinkedIn profiles
 - **Error Handling**: Comprehensive error handling with specific error categories